jzhu0717/terpwushuWebsite/README.md

 # Terpwushu website
-This is the repository for Terpwushu club's website (updated 2026 by Josh Zhu).
+This is the repository for the University of Maryland Terpwushu club website (updated August 2026 by Josh Zhu).

-As of right now, almost everything is set up - I need to figure out hosting (trying to move to cloud hosting) and the UWG stuff. so basically most the backend work lmao.

 The sourcecode for the webpages are in /src.
-Images and some pdf files are in /public
+Images and some other files are in /public

-I will write more later.
-Trust, I will write a lot so that the documentation will be straightforward enough for future terpwushu ppl to (hopefully) understand what's going on.

-Below is the default readme for what it built the frontend with - react + vite.
+The site is now hosted via AWS s3, with AWS DynamoDB and Lambda for backend server (mostly for admin + UWG stuff).

 To start frontend local dev: npm run dev

-To start backend PostgreSQL stuff: npx supabase start
+~~To start backend PostgreSQL stuff: npx supabase start~~ I used PostgreSQL via supabase during local dev, all that has been migrated to AWS Cloud.

 # React + Vite